Market Analysis for Communities in the San Gabriel Valley

 For 62 straight months, home prices for Southern California, which San Gabriel Valley is a part of, have steadily increased.
-San Gabriel Valley homes’ media value is currently at$761,941, which is 3.6% higher than the previous year.
+San Gabriel Valley homes’ median value is currently at $761,941, which is 3.6% higher than the previous year.
 Experts have predicted a lower increase of 2.8% for San Gabriel properties within this year.

 Buying a home in the current market is perfect for families who want to settle in right away, provided that the homeowners do not overexert themselves and plan to live there for an extended period.

 Located at the foot of the San Gabriel Mountains, Azusa passes through the city of Foothill Boulevard and Alosta Avenue.
 Azusa’s median home value has gone up to 0.5% over the past year, amounting to about $477,541.
 This 2020, Azusa’s house market is predicted to rise to 1.7% versus the previous year.
 Properties listed in Azusa are priced to about $339 per square foot.
-The appreciation rates of homes in Azusa also steadily increase in the last ten years, to about 5.37% per annum.
-Some of the properties on higher appreciating Azusa neighborhood’s are East Sierra Madre Ave/North Nobhill Dive, North San Gabriel Canyon Road/West Sierra Madre Ave, and Arrow Highway.
+The appreciation rates of homes in Azusa have also steadily increased in the last ten years, to about 5.37% per annum.
+Some of the properties on higher appreciating Azusa neighborhoods are East Sierra Madre Avenue/North Nobhill Dive, North San Gabriel Canyon Road/West Sierra Madre Avenue, and Arrow Highway.

 San Dimas, California